townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       This is the access paradigm for a :term:`stack`, and an old terminolgy for the stack is "LIFO list".

+   language
+      A set of strings with specific meanings.

    leaf node
       In a :term:`binary tree`, leaf node is any node that has two empty :term:`children <child>`.